frame-lang/frame_transpiler/docs/source/advanced_frame/transition_parameters.rst

 .. note::

-    To focus on just the transition related parameters, the Compartment data structure above only shows a partial inventory of a full Compartment.
+    To focus on just the transition related parameters, the data structure above only shows a partial inventory of a full Compartment.